 - First complete and submit an application for admission to Wheaton College.

 - Complete the scholarship application and return it to Wheaton's Admissions Office November 1 (for Early Action freshman applicants) or February 1 (for Regular Action freshman and transfer applicants).

-- After January 1, File the FAFSA (Free Application for Federal Student Aid) and Wheaton College Financial Aid Application and send the data to Wheaton's Financial Aid Office.
+- File the FAFSA (Free Application for Federal Student Aid) and Wheaton Institutional Financial Aid Application and send the data to Wheaton's Financial Aid Office.

-- In the month following our receipt of your scholarship application you may be selected for a phone interview with a member of the Scholarship Comittee.
+- In the month following our receipt of your scholarship application you may be selected for a phone interview with a member of the Scholarship Committee.